M.A. Courses

 Description: A study of English as a native, second, and international auxiliary language.
 Analysis of the structure and functions of these varieties.

-ENGL 6480 Age of Shaw
+INGL 6480 Age of Shaw

 Credit hours: 3